stratosphereips/NetSecGame/README.md

 - `max_steps` - sets the maximum number of steps an agent can make before an episode is terminated
 - `store_replay_buffer` - if `True`, interaction of the agents is serialized and stored in a file
 - `use_dynamic_addresses` - if `True`, the network and IP addresses defined in `scenario` are randomly changed at the beginning of **EVERY** episode (the network topology is kept as defined in the `scenario`.
 Relations between networks are kept, IPs inside networks are chosen at random based on the network IP and mask)
 - `  use_firewall` - if `True` firewall rules defined in `scenario` are used when executing actions.
-When `False`, firewall is ignored and all connections are allowed (Default)
+When `False`, the firewall is ignored, and all connections are allowed (Default)
 - `goal_reward` - sets reward which agent gets when it reaches the goal (default 100)
-- `detection_reward` - sets reward which agent gets when it is detected (default -50)
+- `detection_reward` - sets the reward that which agent gets when it is detected (default -50)
 - `step_reward` - sets reward which agent gets for every step taken (default -1)
-- `actions` - defines probability of success for every ActionType
+- `actions` - defines the probability of success for every ActionType

 ```YAML
 env: